 Child Advocacy Center Begins

-In June 2002, the SOS Child Advocacy Center opened to provide a child-friendly, neutral facility in which to interview children involved in cases of child abuse or neglect.
-The CAC coordinates a multidisciplinary team that monitors case progression and makes victim-centered decisions about the investigation, treatment, management and prosecution of each case.
-This program expanded to Coffey County in 2007.
+In June 2002, the SOS Child Advocacy Center (CAC) was added to provide a child-friendly, neutral facility in which to interview children involved in cases of alleged child abuse or neglect.
+The CAC also coordinates a multidisciplinary team that monitors case progression and makes victim-centered decisions about the investigation, treatment, management, and prosecution of each case.

 Rural Program Begins

-In the fall of 2002, a Rural Program director was hired to guide the continuing development of the Lyon County Coordinated Community Response Team and to establish and direct five outreach offices in outlying counties that SOS serves.
+In the fall of 2002, a Rural Program director was hired to guide the continuing development of the Lyon County Coordinated Community Response Team and to establish and direct 5 outreach offices in outlying counties that SOS served.

-In early 2003, four county coordinators were hired to operate SOS outreach offices in Chase, Coffey, Greenwood and Morris counties.
-These coordinators provide client services, advocate community response for victims and work to develop a supporting volunteer base.
-SOS county offices are located in Burlington, Cottonwood Falls, Council Grove and Eureka.
-In 2004, an office was opened in Lyndon and a coordinator was hired to serve Osage County.
-The Chase office has since merged with our Morris County office in Council Grove.
+In early 2003, four county coordinators were hired to operate SOS outreach offices in Chase, Coffey, Greenwood, and Morris counties.
+These coordinators provide direct client services, advocate community response for victims, and work to develop a supporting volunteer base.
+SOS county offices started in Burlington, Cottonwood Falls, Council Grove, and Eureka.
+In 2004, an office opened in Lyndon and a coordinator was hired to serve Osage County.
+The Cottonwood Falls office was later merged with our Morris County office in Council Grove.
 In 2021, funding issues prompted SOS to transfer all services for Greenwood County to the Family Life Center of Butler County.
 The SOS Eureka office closed in September 2021.

 Prevention Education Begins

 In November 2003, SOS was awarded a DELTA grant by the Centers for Disease Control.
-Objectives of the DELTA grant included developing ideas for domestic violence prevention and identifying ways to accomplish societal change by working with faith communities, education, the workplace and other disciplines.
-This program ended in 2013 after 10 years of services.
-Despite the end of the DELTA grant, SOS Crisis Services continues prevention education in many area schools.
+DELTA’s objectives were to develop ideas regarding the prevention of domestic violence and identify ways to make a societal change by working with multiple communities, such as faith, education, workplace, and other disciplines.
+This grant ended in January 2013.
+Prevention education then became a primary objective under the Rural Grant.